Mariya014/CookTokApp/README.md

 # Cooktok App

-Cooktok is a Android recipe app built with Jetpack Compose and Room Database.
-It lets users upload, browse, save, and plan recipes.
+Cooktok is a Android recipe app built with kotlin and java It lets users upload, browse, save, and plan recipes.

 ## Features